Overcoming Rejection: Finding Strength in Struggles

 That is exactly the case for many people.
 Now shift perspectives.

 Imagine a group of coworkers chatting in the break room as you walk in.
-Suddenly, they all get up and leave without so much as a glance.
-Ouch!
-I’ve actually experienced this.

 The Inevitability of Rejection